Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

 \subsection{Variables}

 \textit{Dependent edge variable.} The model predicts the count of migrants moving between each directed pair of counties during 2011-2015 from the American Community Survey.
-Because the count ERGM effectively operates through a logarithmic link (see \citealt{krivitsky_exponential-family_2012}), we are able to work with the untransformed counts in the analyses that follow.
+Because the count-valued ERGM effectively operates through a logarithmic link (see \citealt{krivitsky_exponential-family_2012}), we are able to directly predict untransformed migrant counts in the model.